COVID-19 Health-Related FAQs

 - You could spread COVID-19 to others even if you do not feel sick.

 - Everyone should wear a face covering when they have to go out in public, for example to the grocery store or to pick up other necessities.
+Here is why you should wear a face covering.

 - CDC advises the use of simple cloth face coverings.